Machine-learning cosmology from void properties: Results

 We start by training fully connected layers on ellipticity histograms that are constructed as follows.
 First, all the voids in a given simulation are selected.
 Second, the void ellipticities are assigned to 18 equally spaced bins from $\epsilon = 0.0$ to $\epsilon = 1.0$.
 Next, the number count in each bin is divided by the total number of voids in the considered simulations.
 In this way, we construct 2,000 ellipticity histograms, one per simulation.
 We further preprocess the data so that each bin has a mean of 0.0 and a standard deviation of 1.0.

 The architecture of the model consists of a series of blocks that contain a fully connected layer with a LeakyRelu non-linear activation function and a dropout layer.
 We note that the last layer only contains a fully connected layer.
+To find the hyperparameters for our model, we use the TPESampler in Optuna package \citep{Akiba2019} to perform Bayesian optimization over the following ranges of each hyperparameter: \begin{itemize}

-The number of blocks, the dropout rate, the value of the weight decay, and the learning rate are considered as hyperparameters, whose value we optimize using the Optuna package \citep{Akiba2019}.
-The optimization is carried out by minimizing the validation loss for a total of 1,000 trials.
+\item Number of hidden layers $\in [1,5]$ \item Number of neurons in each hidden layer $\in[4,1000]$ \item Learning rate $ \in [0.1, 1.0 \times 10^{-5}]$ \item Weight decay $ \in [1.0, 1.0 \times 10^{-8}]$ \item Dropout rate $\in[0.2, 0.8]$ \end{itemize} The optimization is carried out by minimizing the validation loss for a total of 1,000 trials.
 For each trial, the training is performed through gradient descent using the AdamW optimizer \citep{Loshchilov2017} for 1,000 epochs and a batch size of 128.

 We find that the model trained on ellipticity histograms can only infer the value of $\Omega_{\rm m}$, and we show the results of inferring the value of this parameter from the ellipticity histograms of the test set in the top row of Figure \ref{fig:deep_sets}.
 We find that the model is able to infer the value of $\Omega_{\rm m}$ with an RMSE value of 0.06 and a mean relative error of $19\%$.
 We report the values of the four accuracy metrics in Table \ref{Tab:compare}.